Who is a refugee?

-- owing to external aggression, occupation, foreign domination or events seriously disturbing or disrupting public order in either a part or the whole of his or her country of origin or nationality, is compelled to leave his or her place of habitual residence in order to seek refuge elsewhere, or;
+- owing to external aggression, occupation, foreign domination or other events seriously disturbing public order in either a part or the whole of his or her country of origin or nationality, is compelled to leave his or her place of habitual residence in order to seek refuge in another place outside his or her country of origin or nationality, or;

-- is a dependent of a person contemplated in paragraph (1) or (2) above.
-Dependents include the spouse, any unmarried dependent child or any destitute, aged or infirm member of the family of an asylum seeker or refugee [Act, 1].
+- is a spouse or dependent of a person contemplated in paragraph (1) or (2) above.
+Dependents include any unmarried dependent child or any destitute, aged or infirm member of the family of an asylum seeker or refugee.

-Section 2 of the Refugees Act entrenches the international law obligation of non-refoulement and adds that no person may be compelled to return to or remain in a country where his or her life, physical safety or freedom would be threatened on account of external aggression, occupation, foreign domination or other events seriously disturbing or disrupting public order in either part or the whole of that country.
+Section 2 of the Refugees Act entrenches the international law obligation of non-refoulement and adds that no person may be compelled to return to or remain in a country where his or her life, physical safety or freedom would be threatened on account of external aggression, occupation, foreign domination or other events seriously disturbing public order in any part or the whole of that country.

-The Act specifies that “social group” includes, among others, a group of persons of particular gender, sexual orientation, disability, class or caste.
+The Act specifies that “social group” includes a group of persons of particular gender, sexual orientation, disability, class or caste.